ealeixoc-99/engineering-toxicity-monitor/README.md

 - The project report is a docker image stock on the free docker hub and a readme to explain how the project works
 - Use a [Trello](https://trello.com/b/RYurjzNj/tablefeaturerepartition)
 - We will have to create branches for each feature and branches for each version.
-- Use the CD version control branching system : master, develop, feature-..., release-...
+- Use the CD version control branching system : master, develop, feature/..., release/...
 - Technos used :
   - Front : React
   - Back : Python and Flask
+  - Deployment : Docker
+  - Automate : Jenkins and ngrok to use a webhook
+  - Monitoring : Prometheus and Grafana

 ## The Web Application
 - It contains a form input and a submit button